frodri13/Nicola-Rocco-Photographer/README.md

 The aim of this website is to create a photo-portapholio for Nicola Rocco, using HTML and CSS only.

-My second goal was to practice the user of CSS Grid and Flexbox
+My second goal was to practice the user of CSS Grid and Flexbox.

 ## How to view?

 This website is currently being hosted on Netlify on `https://quizzical-lovelace-ca1483.netlify.app/`

-## Furhter Features

-1. Color animation for Navigation section.